awillig/dcp-vardis/spec-v1.0/dcp-vardis.md

-If the requested variable does not exist in the real-time database, then the VarDis entity responds with a `RTDB-DescribeVariable.response` primitive carrying the status code `VARDIS-STATUS-VARIABLE-DOES-NOT-EXIST`.
+If the requested variable does not exist in the real-time database, then the VarDis entity responds with a `RTDB-DescribeVariable.confirm` primitive carrying the status code `VARDIS-STATUS-VARIABLE-DOES-NOT-EXIST`.
 If the variable does exist, the VarDis entity responds with the same primitive, but now carrying the status code `VARDIS-STATUS-OK` and the `DBEntry` record for this